sillelien/dollar/dollar-docs/src/main/webapp/_posts/2014-12-22-typesafety.markdown

 Heh?

-DollarScript will learn from usage what types are usually returned from expressions, modules, resources etc. and then warn you if your code produces a type that in all probability is wrong.
+DollarScript will learn from runtime usage what types are usually returned from expressions, modules, resources etc. and then warn you if your code depends on a type that in all probability is wrong.
 The massive advantage of this approach is that you get a lot of the type safety of a statically typed language without the constant fussing around with importing type declarations from external resources.
 It also means that type safety can be applied in places that a static type system cannot calculate the type - i.e. from an external service.

 We're not enforcing a type system, just warning you if you appear to be breaching it.
 This gives 98% of the result for 2% of the effort.

-To go back to our analogy - this is saying that our contracts are based on what other people are using as contracts.
-We're taking a calculated risk that those borrowed contracts may be flawed but we're getting most of the safety for a fraction of the cost/effort.
+To go back to our analogy - this is saying that our contracts are based on what other people are currently using as contracts.
+We're taking a calculated risk that those borrowed contracts may be flawed but we're getting the vast majority of the safety for a fraction of the cost/effort.

 So here is this in action: